You have not accepted cookies yet

-With the current global pandemics, physical distancing has become part of our everyday life.
+As the world emerges from the global pandemic physical distancing has become part of our everyday life.
 It has changed how we work and spend our free time.
 In the upcoming months and years, this will have a significant impact on travel preferences – with many people opting for a transport mode that reduces the risk of infection.

 New ways of transport